mende273/Foody/README.md

 # Foody
 Real world Android application demonstrating the use of JetPack Compose with Koin, Ktor, Navigation Component and MVVM architecture.

+Foody supports all windows sizes from phones in portrait and landscape to foldable phones and tablets.
+It also supports light and dark theme.

 ### Verify Koin configuration
 ```
 @Test